mfcovington/Log-Reproducible/README.md

 # Log::Reproducible (0.4.1)

-Increase your reproducibility with the Perl module Log::Reproducible.
+**TAGLINE:** Increase your reproducibility with the Perl module Log::Reproducible.
 Set it and forget it... *until you need it!*

-In science (and probably any other analytical field), reproducibility is critical.
+**MOTIVATION:** In science (and probably any other analytical field), reproducibility is critical.
 If an analysis cannot be faithfully reproduced, it was arguably a waste of time.

+How does Log::Reproducible increase reproducibility?

-Log::Reproducible provides effortless record keeping of the conditions under which scripts are run and allows easily replication of those conditions.
+- Provides effortless [record keeping](#creating-archives) of the conditions under which scripts are run
+- Allows [easy replication](#reproducing-an-archived-analysis) of these conditions
+- Detects and [reports inconsistencies](#inconsistencies-between-current-and-archived-conditions) between archived and replicated conditions, including differences in:
+    - Perl setup
+    - State of the Git repository (if the script is under Git version control)

 ## Usage